hackclub/hackclub/workshops/seven_segment_display/README.md

 ![button connected](https://cloud-krdvm0bjz.vercel.app/5step-1.png)

-Now the time has come to connect the Seven segment display to the Arduino board.
-You will find the seven-segment display port number when you take your mouse pointer near the respective port.
-On the first step, connect the `g` port of the seven segment display to the other end port of the resistor, connected to the `5` pin of Arduino.
+Now the time has come to connect the seven segment display to the Arduino board.
+You will find the seven segment display port number when you take your mouse pointer near the respective port.
+To begin, connect the `g` port of the seven segment display to the other end port of the resistor, connected to the `5` pin of Arduino.

 Similarly, connect the port `f` of segment display to `6` pin of Arduino, `a` to `7`, `b` to `8`.